Pastina with Cheese: The Recipe That Tastes Like Childhood.

 This is the most important moment to achieve a perfect result.

-Drain the pastina leaving a bit of cooking broth, then pour it into a container that’s large enough.
+Drain the pastina leaving some cooking broth, then pour it into a sufficiently large container.

-Immediately add the small cheese and stir vigorously to dissolve it completely, creating a smooth cream.
+Immediately add the cheese spread and mix vigorously to dissolve it completely, creating a smooth cream.

-Add more hot broth, one ladle at a time, until you get the consistency you prefer.
+Add more hot broth, one ladle at a time, until you achieve the consistency you prefer.

 • Plate and enjoy